 - How many tools were involved

-- The total monthly spend across that workflow
+- Total monthly spend across the whole workflow

-That number is much more useful than a plan name or credit count.
+That number is way more useful than a plan name or credit count.
 It tells you what your team is really buying.

-Opus Clip is still reasonable for creators who want fast first-pass clipping and do not mind stitching the rest of the workflow together themselves.
-If you care more about cost per published clip than cost per draft clip, ScaleReach tends to look better because clip generation, caption edits, and scheduling already live in the same system.
+Opus Clip is still reasonable for creators who want fast first-pass clipping and donโt mind stitching the rest together.
+If you care more about cost per PUBLISHED clip than cost per draft clip, ScaleReach tends to look better because clip generation, caption edits, and scheduling already live in the same system.
+No duct tape required.

-For the feature-by-feature version, the Opus Clip alternative page covers the side-by-side breakdown.
+For the feature-by-feature breakdown, the Opus Clip alternative page has the full comparison.